Alvor1991/PP1-Las-Tacos/README.md

 ### Accessibility

-* Used Lighthouse in Chrome DevTools to confirm that the colours and fonts being used throughout the website are easy to read and accessible.
+* Used Lighthouse in Chrome DevTools to confirm that colours and fonts used throughout the website are easy to read and accessible.

 * Lighthouse reports